Nikara4/WebDevPortfolio/README.md

 * My CV section - a subpage consisting of my resume information,
 * Working links in menu.

-Update 08/05/2021: cosmetic changes were made to html and css files in order to improve the design.
+**Update 08/05/2021**: cosmetic changes were made to html and css files in order to improve the design.
 The resolution 1366px needs changing for desktop wiev.

 The following are not completed:
 * Projects information, when other projects are finished,